 Yes, once admitted to UCF and enrolled in classes, the student’s Dual Enrollment Authorization Form will be emailed to the UCF Bookstore (Barnes and Noble).
 This will allow the student to pick up instructional materials from the bookstore free of charge consistent with Section 1009.30 of the Florida Statutes.
 The bookstore will invoice Lake, Orange, Osceola, and Seminole school districts, for any cost of instructional materials incurred by dual enrollment students from their respective districts.

 Students participating in the UCF Dual Enrollment Programs (dual enrollment students and early admission students) must maintain a 3.0 UCF GPA in order to enroll in future semesters.
 For purposes of this Agreement, students transition from one school year to the next in August of each year.
 Students who will graduate from high school prior to completion of the postsecondary course may not register for the course through Dual Enrollment.
 Exceptions to these requirements may be granted on an individual basis if agreed upon in writing and signed by both Parties.
-Dual Enrollment students are responsible for following UCF’s student code of conduct that outlines acceptable and unacceptable academic or behavioral misconduct for UCF students, such behavior includes cheating and plagiarism, etc.
+Dual Enrollment students are responsible for following UCF’s student code of conduct that outlines acceptable and unacceptable academic or behavioral misconduct for UCF students, including cheating, plagiarism, etc.

 At the end of each term, the University Registrar will provide the Guidance Office at the appropriate school with a copy of the student’s college transcript, upon request by the student.